Best Time to Visit Korea: Weather by Month and Season

 March

-Overview of weather in Korea in March: Winter is still in session in Korea into the first days of March.
+Overview: Winter is still in session in South Korea into the first days of March.
 The temperatures are still crisp throughout the country.
-They often sit in the single digits and may even drop below zero in the north of the country including Seoul.
-The cold snap doesn’t last long though.
+They often sit in the single digits and may even drop below zero in the north of the country, including Seoul.
+The cold snap doesn’t last long, though.
 The end of March ushers in beautiful changes around South Korea.
 Finally, the cherry blossoms and flowers begin to emerge from their winter slumber.

 Where to go in March: With its milder weather, late March is a great month to travel throughout the peninsula.
-It’s a fine time to dig into the best things to do in Seoul and the best things to do in Jeju Island.
-Or watch spring make a grand entrance in Korea at the Gwangyang International Maehwa Festival in Jeollanam-do.
+It’s a fine time to dig into all the fun things to do in Seoul and Jeju Island.
+Or watch spring make a grand entrance in South Korea at the Gwangyang International Maehwa Festival in Jeollanam-do.
 Here, you’ll get to experience the sweet scents of apricot blossoms and sample tasty local southern Korean seafood.
 Even more out of the ordinary is the Bullfighting Festival in Cheongdo, south of Daegu.
 At this popular festival, you can enjoy a rodeo and a calf beauty contest.
 Yee haw!

 City Avg.
 High Avg.
 Low Avg.
 Temp Rainfall